hlafaille/microstack/README.md

 # Microstack
 Define your containerized stack in Python.

+# Planned
+* Implement an abstract syntax tree as compiler output, instead of generating raw Python.
+This will allow us to implement multiple outputs.

 # Usage
 Create `stack.py`, describe your stack using familiar names as Python types.
 ```python